NethermindEth/Forta-Agents/Maker-Agents-Suit-Module/OSMAgent/README.md

     - `queuedPrice`: The queued price.

 - MakerDAO-OSM-2
-  - Fired when `deny` method is called on an OSM contract
+  - Fired when `deny` method is called in an OSM contract
   - Severity is always set to "medium".
   - Type is always set to "unknown".
   - The metadata contains: